sbh4th/website/content/project/tamani/index.md

 date = "2018-08-30T08:11:04-04:00"
 draft = false
-summary = "Evaluating a reproductive, maternal and newborn health intervention in Tanzania" tags = ["evaluation", "randomized", "maternal/child health"] title = "Tabora Newborn and Maternal Health Initiative"
+summary = "Evaluating a reproductive, maternal and newborn health intervention in Tanzania" tags = ["evaluation", "randomized", "maternal/child health", "Current"] title = "Tabora Newborn and Maternal Health Initiative"
 # Featured image
 # To use, add an image named `featured.jpg/png` to your project's folder.